Hunt on after shots fired in central Dunedin

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Armed police have swooped on a property a block away from a shooting in central Dunedin earlier today, but the search continues for two men.

-Police are on the hunt for two masked men after three shots were fired in a residential street in central Dunedin late this morning.
+Police are on the hunt for the men, who were wearing masks, after three shots were fired in a residential street late this morning.

-Witnesses at the scene, at the intersection of Manor Place and Melville St, said they heard three shots about 11.10am.
+Witnesses at the scene, at the intersection of Manor Place and Melville St, said they heard the shots about 11.10am.

-Police showed up about five minutes later, cordoning off the intersection and taking statements from witnesses.
+Police arrived about five minutes later, cordoning off the intersection and taking statements from people.

 Another masked man came running across the road to the car.